Open source · AGPL-3.0 · runs on your laptop in ~60s

-The open-source framework for agentic platforms with guardrails that hold at scale.
+The open-source framework for

 deploy boringos shell on my localhost